United Kingdom

 The MRA also does not accommodate Australian registered architects who have registered with another Mutual Recognition Agreement (such as APEC, Canada, USA, Singapore, or Japan).

-No. The inaugural version of this Mutual Recognition Agreement will also NOT recognise Australian registered architects who have registered with AACA recognized pathways gained through the:
+No. The inaugural version of this Mutual Recognition Agreement will also NOT recognise alternate pathways gained through the:

 • National Program of Assessment (NPrA),